Devil's Attorney

 Devil's Attorney is a mobile turn-based strategy game developed by Swedish studio 1337 Game Design and originally released on October 11, 2012 for iOS.
 It was later released for the Android platform on November 11, 2013, and for BlackBerry 10 in the same year.

-Set in the 1980s, players take control of Max MacMann, an amoral defense attorney who's only interested in money and success, and attempt to get clients not guilty verdicts.
+Set in the 1980s, players take control of Max MacMann, an amoral defense attorney who is only interested in money and success, and attempt to get clients not guilty verdicts.

 Critical reception

 The game has a Metacritic score of 85% based on 14 critic reviews.

 AppSmile wrote "Chock full of humor and RPGish elements, Devil's Attorney is cleverly entertaining and a real treat for mobile gamers."
 AppAdvice wrote "This universal game is witty, entertaining, and engaging.
 It looks great, has interesting dialog and offers challenging turn-based strategy gaming that will keep you playing for hours."
 Gamezebo said "One could say that not playing it would be criminal.
 And should you be accused of such a felony, I can only hope a lawyer as corrupt as Max McMann is serving as prosecutor."
 Slidetoplay said "Devil's Attorney is a hilarious spoof of courtroom dramas, with a roguish hero who wins every case by being unscrupulous."
 148apps said "The artwork is very polished and the storyline is original and witty.
 There is a lot of funny banter between the attorneys at the beginning of each round and it's almost as if the developers hired a screenplay writer to write all the content."
 Toucharcade said "Like Capcom's courtroom drama, Devil's Attorney is an addictive puzzler whose courtroom metaphor for battle makes for one of the most unique and absorbing games you'll find on mobile or any other platform."
 Games Master UK said "It's a compulsive and occasionally funny ride, but the battles become a tad repetitive."